D'Oyly Carte Opera Company: Pinafore to Patience

 The next Gilbert and Sullivan collaboration, H.M.S.
 Pinafore, opened in May 1878.
 The opera's initial slow business was generally ascribed to a heat wave that made the stuffy Opera Comique particularly uncomfortable.
 Carte's partners in the Comedy Opera Company lost confidence in the show and posted closing notices.
 After Carte made promotional efforts and Sullivan included some of the Pinafore music in several promenade concerts that he conducted at Covent Garden, Pinafore became a hit.
-The Opera Comique was required to close at Christmas 1878 for repairs to drainage and sewage under the Public Health Act of 1875.
+The Opera Comique was required to close at Christmas 1878 for repairs to drainage and sewage under the Public Health Act 1875.
 Carte used the enforced closure of the theatre to invoke a contract clause reverting the rights of Pinafore and Sorcerer to Gilbert and Sullivan after the initial run of H.M.S.
 Pinafore.
 Carte then took a six-month personal lease on the theatre beginning on 1 February 1879.
 Carte persuaded Gilbert and Sullivan that when their original agreement with the Comedy Opera Company expired in July 1879, a business partnership among the three of them would be to their advantage.
 The three each put up £1,000 and formed a new partnership under the name "Mr Richard D'Oyly Carte's Opera Company".
 Under the partnership agreement, once the expenses of mounting the productions had been deducted, each of the three men was entitled to one third of the profits.